• Skip to main content

-In this post we will discuss a couple of circuits that will allow automatic watering of plants and flower pots, even while the owner of the house is away from home, and the house is locked for many days.
+In this article I have explained a couple of circuits that will allow automatic watering of plants and flower pots, even while the owner of the house is away from home, and the house is locked for many days.

 The first method is through a sound activated system which detects the sound from a cellphone ringtone and activates the water pump, the second method is through a programmable timer, which activates the pump for a preset amount of time, each day.